Jack Ashworth: Leigh Centurions (loan)

-In round 17 of the 2021 Super League season, he was sent off for fighting in Leigh's 50-6 loss against Wigan.
+In round 17 of the 2021 Super League season, he was sent off for fighting in Leigh's 50–6 loss against Wigan.

+Hull F.C.

+On 5 October 2023, it was reported that he had signed for Hull F.C. for the 2024 season on a two-year deal.

+On 10 September 2025, Ashworth was suspended for seven matches after being found guilty by the match tribunal for striking Hull Kingston Rovers player Mikey Lewis in the face during Hull F.C.'s derby loss.

+Castleford Tigers

+On 28 September 2025 it was reported that he had signed for Castleford Tigers in the Super League on a 2-year deal.

 International career

 In 2019 he was selected for the England Knights against Jamaica at Headingley Rugby Stadium.